renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-23-build-your-homemade-router-part2.md

 ## Routing

-At this point, we need to tell our machine to route packets between our LAN interface (`enp2s0`) and our WAN interface (`enp1s0`), and enable [masquerading](http://www.billauer.co.il/ipmasq-html.html) on it.
+At this point, we need to tell our machine to route packets between our LAN (`enp2s0`) and WAN interface (`enp1s0`), and enable [masquerading](http://www.billauer.co.il/ipmasq-html.html) on it.

-First of all, we need to enable packets forwarding at the kernel level:
+First of all, we need to enable packet forwarding:

 ```shell
 $ sudo sysctl -w net.ipv4.ip_forward=1